David C. Levy records

 Levy also strengthened existing degree programs by establishing new curricula, and by insisting that the majority of Parsons instructors remain active in their professional fields to ensure that programs would stay current with industry trends and innovations.
 In 1978, under Levy's direction, Parsons established an affiliation with the Otis Art Institute in Los Angeles, which was renamed the Otis Art Institute of Parsons School of Design.
 He was also able to reinstitute a permanent study abroad program in France and establish an affiliation with Escuela Altos de Chavon in the Dominican Republic.
 This led to Levy’s appointment as executive dean, a title that reflected his role as chief administrative officer of all Parsons School of Design-affiliated institutions.

-Although no records of the initiative have yet been transferred to the New School Archives and Special Collections, Levy was also largely responsible for the establishment of the Jazz and Contemporary Music Program at the New School, now called the New School for Jazz.
+Levy was also largely responsible for the establishment of the Jazz and Contemporary Music Program at The New School, now called the New School for Jazz.
 A musician himself, he chaired the New School BFA program in Jazz and Contemporary Music and advised the university during the merger with Mannes College of Music in 1989.
-That year Levy was appointed to serve concurrently as chancellor of the New School for Social Research and chancellor of the arts for the New School.
+That year Levy was appointed to serve concurrently as chancellor of the New School for Social Research and chancellor of the arts for The New School.

 Adapted from text written by Jillian Cuellar and Anne Kumer, 2005.